datonic/datadex/README.md

 ## Setup

 The fastest way to start using Datadex is via [VSCode Remote Containers](https://code.visualstudio.com/docs/remote/containers).
+Once inside the develpment environment, you'll need to run the following commands:
+   1. `dbt deps` to download the required `dbt` packages.
+   2. `dbt run-operation stage_external_sources` to instantiate views for the remote files.
+   3. `dbt run` to generate your models.

-Once inside the develpment environment, you can start playing around (e.g: `dbt run`)!
-The development environment can also run in your browser thanks to GitHub Codespaces.
+PS: The development environment can also run in your browser thanks to GitHub Codespaces.

 ## Motivation